Test: SNS Herning and the Stark cardigan

 Mr. Søren Nielsen Skyt, founder of the brand in 1931.

-Clearly, it's not hot at sea.
+Clearly, it's not warm at sea.

 The Fisherman, the knitting stitch at the origin of the brand.
-We clearly recognize the “bubble” pattern.
+We can clearly recognize the "bubble" pattern.

-A family matter
+A family affair

 SNS continues to use old machines : some date back to the 1950s and one of them was already in use in the 1930s.
-Although the maintenance of this equipment is not always easy or cheap, the team emphasizes that this is one of the key elements of the quality of their sweaters.
+Although the maintenance of this equipment is not always easy or cheap, the team emphasizes that it is one of the key elements of the quality of their sweaters.

 One of the machines used by SNS Herning to knit its pieces.